dpezely/dot-files/README.md

 ### Other languages

-Some support via `use-package` for these programming languages and editor modes are accommodated:
+Some support via `use-package` for these programming languages and editor modes are accommodated, but ignore any marked `:disabled`.

-- Contemporary JavaScript (ECMAScript 2015, ES6) as JSX
-- Erlang (minimally used since converted from older config)
-- Elixir (converted from older config, but not tested)

 ## Further Reading